nconsigny/pm/.github/ACDbot/README.md

 -   **YouTube Integration:**
     -   Optionally creates YouTube live stream events for recurring meetings (up to 4 future occurrences).
     -   Automatically uploads meeting recordings to YouTube for one-time meetings or recurring meetings where live streaming wasn't requested.
+-   **Recording Processing:**
+    -   Downloads Zoom meeting recordings (transcripts, chat logs) and saves them to the repository.
+    -   Improves transcripts by fixing common technical terms and formatting.
+    -   Formats chat logs into a threaded format for better readability.
+    -   Commits processed files to the GitHub repository and links them in Discourse.
 -   **Transcript Processing:** Polls Zoom for meeting transcripts, downloads them when available, and posts them to the corresponding Discourse topic.
 -   **Notifications:** Sends Zoom join links to the designated facilitator via email.
 Posts updates (YouTube links, transcript links) to Discourse and Telegram.
 -   **State Management:** Uses a `meeting_topic_mapping.json` file to track the relationship between GitHub issues, Zoom meetings, Discourse topics, Google Calendar events, and YouTube videos/streams.